 Astronomers discover the most energetic gamma-ray burst ever witnessed.

 Gamma-ray bursts are the most energetic phenomenon known to humankind.
 Although short-lived, they outshine stars and even galactic quasars.
-They usually display energies in the region of tens of giga-electron-volts, but for the first time, researchers discovered a gamma-ray burst in the region of a tera-electron-volt.
+They typically display energies in the region of tens of giga-electron-volts, but for the first time, researchers discovered a gamma-ray burst in the region of a tera-electron-volt.
+(Tera- means trillion, or 1000x times as much as Giga-, which means billion.)
 This level of energy has long been theorized, and this study demonstrates these energies might actually be more common than once thought.

 During the height of the Cold War between the United States and the former Soviet Union, there were satellites in orbit around the Earth whose sole purpose was to keep an eye out for the telltale gamma-ray signature of an atomic explosion.
 From time to time, these satellites would send an alert to their controllers who would no doubt scramble to find out what the eyes above had seen.
 Only in these cases, there was no evidence of a nuclear explosion, and through repeated observations from multiple satellites, it seemed the signals were not coming from Earth but were, in fact, coming from outer space.